 Self-discipline is what helps us create good habits and keeps us on the right path no matter how difficult it gets.

-People with better self-control spend less time debating whether to indulge in behaviors and activities that don’t align with their goals.
+People with well developed self-control spend less time debating whether to indulge in behaviors and activities that don’t align with their goals.
 They are less likely to procrastinate and get more done on a daily basis.

 Whether you’d like to improve your diet and fitness, learn new skills or start a successful business, self-discipline is the number one trait needed to accomplish your goals.